Frequently Asked Questions about the Safety of the Research Reactor BER II

 16. Why is the state collection centre for radioactive waste on the premises of HZB in Wannsee?

 Every German federal state is under obligation by the German Atomic Energy Act to set up a state collection centre for processing and storing the radioactive waste originating in its area.
 The Land of Berlin has entrusted Helmholtz Zentrum Berlin to operate the state collection centre for radioactive waste, ZRA (Zentralstelle für radioaktive Abfälle).
 The ZRA houses low-level to intermediate-level radioactive materials that arise primarily from medicine, industry, research and teaching.
-No fuel elements from the research reactor are stored at the ZRA.
-The spent fuel elements are returned to the USA.
+No fuel elements from the research reactor are stored at the ZRA (see also question 8).

 17. Is it possible to visit the research reactor?